Back to the FAQ

 The FAQ: The Murder of Anastasia WitbolsFeugen

-What is a tacit admission, and what is its relevance to this case?
+What is its relevance to this case?

 The specific incident in question is as follows: